 Now Glenstone has reopened its galleries for the first time since the pandemic with a thorough survey of Ringgold, who at 90 is receiving new recognition from museums in the U.S. and abroad.
 Glenstone, which owns nine works by the artist, is the only American venue for “Faith Ringgold,” which was initially organized by Hans Ulrich Obrist and Melissa Blanchflower for the Serpentine Galleries in London in the summer of 2019 and then toured to the Bildmuseet in Umeå, Sweden last fall.

-The show is the first traveling exhibition to be held at Glenstone, which has previously only showcased art in the museum's collection.
+The show (which runs through October 24) is the first traveling exhibition to be held at Glenstone, which has previously only showcased art in the museum's collection.
 In other ways, too, “Faith Ringgold” seems to represent an evolution of the Glenstone model.
 According to its mission statement, the museum, founded by collectors Mitchell and Emily Wei Rales and located on a sprawling 300-acre campus in the D.C. suburb of Potomac, Maryland, “seamlessly integrates art, architecture, and nature into a serene and contemplative environment.”
 Ringgold’s work may be said to pull viewers out of that environment, presenting detailed images and clearly narrated accounts of racism, sexism, and other kinds of oppression.
 Even a single painting of hers can send shock waves through a collection, as in the Museum of Modern Art gallery that places her painting of a bloody riot—Die (1967), from her “American People” series—in proximity to Picasso’s Desmoiselles D’Avignon.

 Installed mainly in chronological order, the exhibition (organized for this venue by Emily Wei Rales) attests to a long career of intertwined art-making and activism.
 It begins with works from “American People” and other series of the 1960s, including Ringgold’s “Black Light” group of paintings exploring the rendering of dark skin tones in a restricted but richly nuanced palette of black, brown, and umber; as Gebreyesus points out, Ringgold was putting her own twist on Ad Reinhardt’s contemporaneous all-black abstractions.